-Throughout the AMP review process, following current best practices aimed at building inter-community relations, the City of Windsor will be consulting with Treaty and Aboriginal rights-holding First Nations in the spirit of reconciliation and in accordance with the Provincial Policy Statement (2020).
+Throughout the WAMP review process, following current best practices aimed at building inter-community relations, the City of Windsor will be consulting with Treaty and Aboriginal rights-holding First Nations in the spirit of reconciliation and in accordance with the Provincial Policy Statement (2020).
 The City is committed to discussing the review and update of the archaeological potential mapping and policies that will conserve and protect Windsor’s rich cultural heritage and archaeological features and sites with interested Indigenous communities.

 Study Process and Timelines

 November 2020: Step 1 – Completed

 March 2021: Step 2 – Completed